 2022-12-01: Obamanet is likely the worst First Amendment violation of the last 150 years.
 From Obamanet-2010 : “Purchasing a higher quality of termination service for one’s own Internet traffic, though, is not speech…” (p.
 59221).
-This is Marxist gobbledygook.
-Purchasing Internet bandwidth (“termination service” in the FCC words) is like purchasing paper and printing press services in the time of the Bill of Rights.
+This is a Marxist gobbledygook.
+Purchasing Internet bandwidth (“termination service” in the FCC words) is like purchasing paper and printing press services at the time of the Bill of Rights.
 The freedom of the press is in the First Amendment.

 2022-11-04: Added sources: Reuters and Statista, 2014.
 Minor corrections.

 Supporters of Big Tech impunity pulled a quick one on us.
 They say that as conservatives and libertarians, we are against government interference with private businesses, so we should leave Big Tech alone.
 This argument is disingenuous.
 As conservatives and libertarians, we tend to be against laws, regulations, and government policies that interfere with private businesses.
 But the existing laws, regulations, and policies that restrain, constrain, endanger, and otherwise interfere with private businesses must be enforced on Big Tech just as they are enforced on other businesses.
 If government tells a small bakery owner that he cannot select customers, the government must tell the same to Google, Facebook, and Twitter, just billions of times stronger.

 We also support enforcement of valid contracts (rather than fictitious ones, like social media Terms of Service), and prosecution of corporations for fraud and deceptive advertising.
 This said, Big Tech (Google, Facebook, Twitter, Microsoft, Netflix) are not real private corporations, but state actors, illegal collusive monopoly, and illegal agents of foreign governments.